 Frequently Asked Questions

-The following are common questions we receive from people inquiring about our Introduction to Tai Chi classes.
-We will be happy to answer any question by submitting an information request, calling or you can visit any class in person and speak to the instructor.
+The following are common questions we receive during our open house events and during our Introduction to Tai Chi classes.
+We will be happy to answer any question by submitting an information request, calling or in person at an Open House or Class.

 There is no uniform.
 Wear comfortable loose-fitting clothes.
-T-shirts with the CTCA Academy logo are available for purchase.
+T shirts with the CTCA logo are available for purchase.

-There are numerous options to pay for your membership.
-Pay by cheque, cash or by credit card online through the website.
+Pay by cheque, cash or online through the website.

 Like any form of exercise regular practice is encouraged.
 Playing Tai Chi as often as you can fit into your personal schedule is highly recommended.